Automating IT Help Desks to Support Digital Workforce

 AI virtual agents can be sympathetic to users while thorough in understanding their intents, and very effective in automating the end-to-end resolution of their problems, either by serving them highly-relevant knowledge in response to their requests, also known as conversational AI or triggering directly from conversations simple to complex multi-domains workflows, end-to-end, also known as conversational RPA.
 With such technology, most of today’s incoming demand to IT Service Desks can be offloaded and auto-resolved by AI virtual agents and leave the physical IT Service Desk agents (humans) to triage and resolve the fewer but more challenging problems.

-AI Service Desks bring tremendous value to the overall ecosystem of employees (internal and working remote), service agents, and customers; and it achieves it without any increase in enterprise OPEX spend — the more requests it can auto-resolve, the lower will be the total costs around IT support and customer services.
-Furthermore, the SaaS nature of AI Service Desks make them an ideal solution for times when no time is left for actions; it requires zero infrastructure to get up and running, and hence it can be quickly implemented and customized to meet any enterprise needs.
+AI Service Desks bring tremendous value to the overall ecosystem of employees (internal and working remote), service agents, and customers; and it achieves it without any increase in enterprise OPEX spending — the more requests it can auto-resolve, the lower will be the total costs around IT support and customer services.
+Furthermore, the SaaS nature of AI Service Desks makes them an ideal solution for times when no time is left for actions; it requires zero infrastructure to get up and running, and hence it can be quickly implemented and customized to meet any enterprise needs.